-They have a competitive pay rate that ranges from $19 to $46 per hour depending on your turnaround time and have a great staff to help you on your journey.
+They have a competitive pay rate that ranges from $19 to $46 per hour depending on your turnaround time, and they have a great staff to help you on your journey.
 On this site, the highest pay goes to clients with urgent deadlines.

 Another amazing plus about this platform is that it has flexible hours and you can work from home.

-It’s also a great place for people who are just beginning in the proofreading field to get their first clients.
+It’s also an excellent place for people who are just beginning in the proofreading field to get their first clients.
 Check out Fiverr by clicking here.

-Upwork currently has an A+ on the BBB site and is highly trusted among freelancers and business owners.
-On this site, you can put up your proofreading services and get hired by different online entrepreneurs or businesses.
+Upwork currently has an A+ on the BBB site and highly trusted freelancers and business owners.
+You can put up your proofreading services on this site and get hired by different online entrepreneurs or businesses.

-On this platform, you can get paid in one of two ways.
-Which include either a fixed payment or through an hourly rate.
+On this platform, you can get paid in one of two ways, including either a fixed payment or an hourly rate.
 You can pick which way you want to get paid for your services.

 4. Course Hero

-Course Hero is a platform that hires tutors to help students in a variety of different subjects such as Math, English, Science, and more.
-The students on Course hero can get help 24/7 from expert tutors.
+Course Hero is a platform that hires tutors to help students in various subjects, such as math, English, science, and more.
+The students on Course Hero can get help 24/7 from expert tutors.

-If you love working with students on a daily basis this platform might be great for you.
+If you love working with students daily, this platform might be great for you.
 Click here to find out more information about Course Hero.

 Lionbridge is a global communication platform that always looks for the best editors and proofreaders to join their team.

-This site offers several online jobs from home jobs that you can pick from and one of those jobs is proofreading.
-If you are looking for a great company to work for check out the listings on this site by clicking here.
+This site offers several online jobs that you can pick from, and one of those jobs is proofreading.
+If you are looking for a great company to work for, check out the listings on this site by clicking here.

-Catus Global is another great work from home platform that offers freelance work and work from home jobs.
-They currently have positions open in the proofreading field such as Medical Writing and Editing.
-Check out Catus Global by clicking here.
+Cactus Global is another great work-from-home platform that offers freelance work and work-from-home jobs.
+They currently have positions open in the proofreading field, such as medical writing and editing.
+Check out Cactus Global by clicking here.

 7. Proofreading Pal

-On this site, they offer proofreading and editing services to the public.
-If you are looking for proofreading jobs to apply for this is a great place to check out.
+This site offers proofreading and editing services to the public.
+If you are looking for proofreading jobs to apply for, this is a great place to check out.

-Their proofreaders and editors on average earn an estimate of $500 to $3000 per month working with different clients.
-To work with this company they do require that you either be a graduate student or postgraduate student in an accredited United State college.
+On average, their proofreaders and editors earn an estimated $500 to $3000 per month working with different clients.
+To work with this company, they require that you either be a graduate student or postgraduate student in an accredited United States college.
 They also require that you have at least a 3.5 GPA to apply.
-Check out Proofreading pal by clicking here.
+Check out Proofreading Pal by clicking here.

 8. Scribe Media

-With Scibe Media you can become either a freelancer or apply for full-time jobs on their site.
-At times they have freelance proofreading positions that you can apply for.
+With Scribe Media, you can become either a freelancer or apply for full-time jobs on their site.
+At times, they have freelance proofreading positions that you can apply for.

-When you get to their site click on the “careers” option and search the freelance job openings.
-If they don’t have any openings at the time you are reading this simply sign up to receive freelance notifications to be the first to hear about their openings.
+When you get to their site, click on the “careers” option and search the freelance job openings.
+If they don’t have any openings when you read this, simply sign up to receive freelance notifications to be the first to hear about their openings.

 9. Start Your Own Proofreading Business

-Another great way to get started with working in the proofreading field is by starting your own business.
-You can promote your services on platforms such as Instagram and Facebook to get new clients on a daily basis.
+Another great way to start working in the proofreading field is by creating your own business.
+You can promote your services on platforms such as Instagram and Facebook to get new clients daily.

-Some ways you can promote your online proofreading business is through a website such as a blog or directly through social media platforms such as Instagram and Facebook.
+You can promote your online proofreading business through a website such as a blog or directly through social media platforms such as Instagram and Facebook.

-Flexjobs is a great job board that lists different proofreading jobs that you can apply for on a daily basis.
-When you get to the site simply search for “Online proofreading jobs” in the search box.
+Flexjobs is a great job board that lists different proofreading jobs that you can apply for daily.
+When you get to the site, simply search for “online proofreading jobs” in the search box.

-Linkedin is another great platform if you are looking for proofreading jobs.
-It is the largest professional network on the internet and one of the best places to find work from home jobs.
+LinkedIn is another excellent platform if you are looking for proofreading jobs.
+It is the largest professional network on the internet and one of the best places to find work-from-home jobs.

-Freelancer.com allows employees to post jobs that freelancers such as proofreaders can apply for on a daily basis.
+Freelancer.com allows employees to post jobs that freelancers such as proofreaders can apply for daily.

-It allows the chance for employers to hire freelancers to get assignments and projects done in a timely manner.
+It allows employers to hire freelancers to get assignments and projects done promptly.
 Check out Freelancer by clicking here.

 13. Polish Paper

-Poolish Paper is a professional proofreading and editing services that have opportunities for excellent proofreaders and editors.
-After you apply to become a proofreader/editors for this site you will have to take a 35 question test.
+Polished Paper is a professional proofreading and editing service with opportunities for excellent proofreaders and editors.
+After you apply to become a proofreader/editor for this site, you will have to take a 35-question test.

-If you have a little bit more experience with Proofreading services I highly recommend Polish paper.
-Check out Polish paper by clicking here.
+If you have more experience with proofreading services, I highly recommend Polished Paper.
+Check out Polished Paper by clicking here.

-Gramlee provides a list of services which include proofreading, editing, and copy-editing services.
+Gramlee provides a list of services that include proofreading, editing, and copy-editing services.
 They specialize in having a quick turnaround on their services from their proofreaders on their site.

-Usually, on this site, the proofreaders have the new edits available within’ 24 hours.
-Gramlee has flexible scheduling and looks for writers who have an eye for detail.
+Usually, the proofreaders have the new edits available within 24 hours on this site.
+However, Gramlee has flexible scheduling and looks for writers who have an eye for detail.
 Check out Gramlee by clicking here.

-Indeed.com is a great platform if you are currently looking for proofreading opportunities.
+Indeed.com is an excellent platform if you are currently looking for proofreading opportunities.
 This platform is free for job seekers and lists hundreds of jobs each day.

-When you get to Indeed website type in the keywords “proofreading jobs” and a list of proofreading jobs will populate for you to apply to.
+When you get to Indeed’s website, type in the keywords “proofreading jobs,” and a list of proofreading jobs will populate for you to apply to.
 Check out Indeed by clicking here.

 16. Writer Relief